 The law further stipulates a driver’s cell phone billing records are only admissible in court when the crash results in a death or personal injury.
 (This is important because even if no one is hurt, it skews our data on just how frequently distracted driving accidents occur in Florida, which minimizes the scope of the issue.)

 Teens and younger drivers are at especially high risk, with the NHTSA reporting approximately 11 percent of those killed in crashes dying in one involving driver distraction.

 One of the primary complaints about Florida’s texting-and-driving law is that it designates texting-and-driving a secondary offense.
 That means unlike a primary offense, law enforcement cannot initiate a traffic stop based solely on this offense.
 It’s only if the officer has another reason for the stop (i.e., violation of a traffic law, a crash, etc.) that a ticket for texting can be issued.
 Even then, it’s a meager $30 fine for a first-time offender.

 Ongoing state legislative efforts could change this in the coming years.

-Our Fort Myers car accident injury attorneys are committed to helping victims of distracted drivers obtain just compensation for their injuries.
+Our injury attorneys in Fort Myers are committed to helping victims of distracted drivers obtain just compensation for their injuries.